What We Have Found

 Why This Is Important

-The Ministry of Education is responsible for upholding the Education Act 1989 which states attendance at school is compulsory for New Zealand citizens and residents from age 6 until they turn 16.
+The Ministry of Education is responsible for upholding the Education and Training Act 2020 which states attendance at school is compulsory for New Zealand citizens and residents from age 6 until they turn 16.

 When a student of compulsory school age has left a school and has not enrolled in another school within 20 consecutive school days, the school is required to notify the Ministry via the school student enrolment register (ENROL).
 The local Attendance Service Provider then works to locate these students, and, where necessary, assist their return to education.
 The Attendance Advisor works alongside the students, their families/whānau, schools and if needed, iwi, Pasifika groups, community, and other agencies to discuss and facilitate a return to education.